pjkri123/Checker-Maker/README.md

 # Checker-Maker Project

-This is the project created using java.
+This is the project created using java and sql.